Court of Final Appeal Building: As the Supreme Court (1912–1941, 1945–1978, 1982–1984)

+As the Legislative Council (1985–2011)

+In 1983, the Executive Council authorised the conversion of the former Supreme Court Building into the Legislative Council Building, a move that was described by the then-Chief Secretary Sir Philip Haddon Cave as giving the Legislative Council "a new and clearer identity, emphasising its separation from the Executive Council and the Administration".
+The Architectural Services Department began the conversion works in 1984, the same year the exterior of the building was declared a monument.

+The renovations involved the conversion of the court's library into the Council Chamber, the construction of a mezzanine floor to accommodate public galleries, and the conversion of courtrooms and ancillary rooms into conference rooms and a dining hall, with judges' chambers repurposed to become the offices of legislators.

-In 1985, the building took up service as home to the Legislative Council, when it was known as 'the Legislative Council Building', while the Supreme Court moved to the Supreme Court Building in Admiralty - renamed the High Court Building in 1997.
+In October 1985, the building took up service as the seat of the Legislative Council, when it was known as 'the Legislative Council Building', while the Supreme Court moved to the Supreme Court Building in Admiralty, which was renamed the High Court Building in 1997.

-In 2011, the Legislative Council moved into the new Legislative Council Complex within the Central Government Complex at Tamar site.
+In 2011, the Legislative Council moved into the new Legislative Council Complex within the Central Government Complex at Tamar.

+As the Court of Final Appeal (2015–present)

+In March 2013, the Government submitted a proposal to the Legislative Council to relocate the Court of Final Appeal from its "manifestly inadequate" premises in the former French Mission Building to the old Supreme Court Building at 8 Jackson Road.
+The move, which was estimated to cost $463.6 million HKD, would double the net operational floor area of the CFA, and involve the construction of two courtrooms, two exhibition galleries, a library, and other facilities.

 On 7 September 2015, the building reverted to its former judicial function.
-It now houses the Court of Final Appeal.
+It now houses the Hong Kong Court of Final Appeal.
 The opening ceremony was held on 25 September 2015 by the Chief Justice of the Court of Final Appeal Geoffrey Ma Tao-li.